Armour/LeetCode/9.palindrome_number/README.md

 # Solution

-* First inverse then check if equal
+* First do the inverse then check if equal or not
-* Be care:
+* Be careful:
     * Overflow
     * Negative number
     * 0